-A large part of Ethiopia is mountainous, the Highland known as the Ethiopian Plateau, The setting of the proposed park area on a mountain ridge which comes from the north and bends just where the capital is situated and then descends to the west.
+A large part of Ethiopia is mountainous, the Highland known as the Ethiopian Plateau, The setting of the proposed park area on a mountain ridge that comes from the north and bends just where the capital is situated and then descends to the west.

 The mountain of Entoto, like the bulk of the plateau, consists of volcanic rocks (Egziabher 1988), like reddish, rhyolite, trachytes, ignimbrites, tuffs and welded tuffs (Mehari), and black glassy obsidian.